pktgen/Pktgen-DPDK/README.md

 ** (Pktgen) Sounds like 'Packet-Gen'**

 **=== Modifications ===**
- - 3.1.1   - Minor cleanup of top level directory.
+ - 3.1.1   - Minor cleanup of top level directory and code.
  - 3.1.0   - Rename functions and files.
              When files are written change the file modes to 0666 as they are owned by root.
              More general cleanup of the display refresh.